-Assumed combined public offering price per share and accompanying warrant \$ 0.28 Net tangible book deficit as of March 31, 2023 \$ (1.62) Increase in pro forma net tangible book value per share \$ 0.98 Pro forma net tangible book deficit per share \$ (0.64) Increase in pro forma as adjusted net tangible book value per share attributable to this offering \$ 0.49 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$ (0.15) Dilution per share to new investors in this offering \$ 0.43
+Assumed combined public offering price per share and accompanying warrant \$ Net tangible book deficit as of March 31, 2023 \$ (1.62) Increase in net tangible book value per share attributable to this offering As adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors in this offering \$

-In accordance with SEC rules, in the event that the actual combined public offering per share and accompanying warrant is more or less than the assumed combined public offering price of \$0.28 per share and accompanying warrant, the number of shares and/or the pre-funded warrants and the warrants we sell may be decreased or increased so long as the aggregate offering amount does not exceed the total amount registered on the registration statement of which this prospectus forms a part.
-Assuming a total offering amount of \$8.0 million, a \$0.10 increase in the assumed combined public offering price per share and accompanying warrants, we would sell 7,518,797 fewer shares of Common Stock and/or pre-funded warrants and warrants and for a \$0.10 decrease in the assumed combined public offering price per share and accompanying warrant, we would sell 15,873,015 additional shares of Common Stock and/or pre-funded warrants and warrants.
-Each \$0.10 increase in the assumed combined public offering price per share and accompanying warrant would increase the pro forma as adjusted net tangible book value per share by \$0.05 per share and increase the dilution per share to investors participating in this offering by \$0.05 per share after deducting placement agent fees and estimated offering price per share and accompanying warrant would decrease the pro forma as adjusted net tangible book value per share by \$(0.05) per share and decrease the dilution per share to investors participating in this offering by \$(0.05) per share, after deducting placement agent fees and commissions and estimated offering expenses payable by us (assuming the number of shares of Common Stock sold remains the same).
+In accordance with SEC rules, in the event that the actual combined public offering per share and accompanying warrant is more or less than the assumed combined public offering price of \$\text{ per share and accompanying warrant}\$ (the last reported sale price of our Common Stock on Nasdaq on June , 2023), the number of shares and/or the pre-funded warrants and the warrants we sell may be decreased or increased so long as the aggregate offering amount does not exceed the total amount registered on the registration statement of which this prospectus forms a part.
+Assuming a total offering amount of \$\text{ million}\$ million, for every \$0.50 increase in the assumed combined public offering price per share and accompanying warrant, we would sell additional shares of Common Stock and/or pre-funded warrants and warrants and warrants and warrants and warrants.
+Each \$0.50 increase in the assumed combined public offering price per share and accompanying warrant would increase the adjusted net tangible book value per share by \$\text{ per share and increase the dilution per share to investors participating in this offering price per share and accompanying warrant would decrease the as adjusted net tangible book value per share by \$\text{ per share and accompanying warrant would decrease the as adjusted net tangible book value per share by \$\text{ per share and decrease the dilution per share to investors participating in this offering by \$\text{ per share and accompanying warrant would decrease the as adjusted net tangible book value per share by \$\text{ per share and decrease the dilution per share to investors participating in this offering by \$\text{ per share and accompanying warrant would decrease the dilution per share to investors participating in this offering by \$\text{ per share deducting placement agent fees and commissions and estimated offering expenses payable by us.}